Revision Rhinoplasty

 Revision rhinoplasty Consultation

-Revision rhinoplasty starts with a detailed assessment to understand why you’re not happy with the outcome and what is realistically achievable.
-Because the nose has already been operated on, planning often needs to take into account scar tissue, changes to cartilage support and any breathing concerns.
+A revision rhinoplasty consultation starts with a detailed assessment to understand your concerns after previous surgery and what may be realistically achievable.
+Because the nose has already been operated on, planning often needs to take account of scar tissue, changes to cartilage support and any breathing concerns.

-- Discuss goals and the specific concerns you have after previous surgery
+• Discuss your goals and concerns after previous surgery

-- Take clinical photographs and talk through the changes you’re hoping to achieve
+• Take clinical photographs and discuss the changes you hope to achieve

-- Explain surgical options, likely limitations and what improvement is realistic
+• Explain surgical options, likely limitations and what improvement may be realistic

 In some cases, revision rhinoplasty may involve structural support using cartillage grafts, depending on what is needed and what tissue is available.
 Your plan will always be tailored to your anatomy and priorities.